exposit/katamoiran/_posts/2017-05-02-calypso-scenario-excerpt.md

 > I have the Secret of Sanity, in addition to my other two Secrets.

 > Choose three ingrained Conditions that hamper or otherwise define me.
-Choose from one of the In- grained Conditions charts or pick something you find interesting.
+Choose from one of the Ingrained Conditions charts or pick something you find interesting.

 > I start out terrified • angry • blind • hungry • tempted • wounded.